AnasASK/TG_Studio/README.md

 # TG Studio
-A repository to implement an alternative to camtasia for linux
+A project to implement an alternative to camtasia for linux